113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dt>--catalog CATALOG</dt>
   <dd>The catalog name or ID.</dd>
   <dt>--offering OFFERING_NAME</dt>
-  <dd>The offering name or ID.</dd>
+  <dd>The product name or ID.</dd>
   <dt>--zipurl URL</dt>
-  <dd>URL pointing to zip of the offering</dd>
+  <dd>URL pointing to the ZIP file of the product.</dd>
   <dt>--target-version APP_VERSION (optional)</dt>
   <dd>The application version of the \"tgz\" being imported.</dd>
   <dt>--include-config (optional)</dt>
-  <dd>If provided, all configurations values are included and available when you create the offering in the account.</dd>
+  <dd>If provided, all configurations values are included and available when you import the new version.</dd>
   </dl>

 ## ibmcloud catalog offering preinstall
 {: #preinstall-offering}

-Run the following command to run the preinstallation script for a particular offering.
+Run the following command to run the preinstallation script for a particular product.

 ```
 ibmcloud catalog offering preinstall --version-locator VERSION_NUMBER --cluster CLUSTER_ID --namespace NAME